Oaxaca City, Mexico Many travelers don’t need a visa to visit the country – but many do. We have all the details. Raul Luna/Shutterstock

 Appointments for tourist visa applications at Mexican embassies and consulates must be booked online through the Secretaría de Relaciones Exteriores.

-At the pre-scheduled time, the submitted documents will be reviewed, biometric data collected (photo and fingerprints) and an interview conducted by a consular agent.
+At the pre-scheduled time, an official will review your submitted documents, collect biometric data (photo and fingerprints) and conduct an interview.

 Once approved, a tourist visa is valid for up to 180 days.
 Upon entry to Mexico, travelers with tourist visas must provide an FMM.